 In addition to GNV Rhapsody, Spain also chartered two other ferries (Moby Dada and GNV Azzurra) to accommodate the riot police.
-The vessels was cleared to stay until October 5.
+The vessels were cleared to stay until October 5.

-On September 22, 2017, Port Barcelona stevedores (dockworkers) voted voted not to supply the berthed hotel ships accommodating police reinforcements.
-According to internal sources, the port had no choice and admited the liners as they were considered State vessels.
+On September 22, 2017, Port Barcelona stevedores (dockworkers) voted not to supply the berthed hotel ships accommodating police reinforcements.
+According to internal sources, the port had no choice and admitted the liners as they were considered State vessels.

 |26 May 2017||Other Incidents|